mlarocca/jsgraphs/readme/tutorial.md

 As you can see in the snippet above, `createVertex` (as well as `addVertex`) returns the ID of the vertex created (NOT a reference to the actual instance held by the graph).

-Each vertex, in fact, has an `id` property that uniquely identifies it in a graph: as mentioned, there can't be two vertices with the same label, so there is a 1:1 correspondence between labels and IDs.
+Each vertex, in fact, has an `id` property that uniquely identifies it in a graph: as mentioned, there can't be two vertices with the same name, so there is a 1:1 correspondence between names and IDs.
 This means that the IDs of two instances of `Vertex` can clash even if they are different objects, or if they have different properties.

 ```javascript
 const u1 = new Vertex('u', {weight: 3});